Levathan21/No-More-You-Tube-Annoyances/README.md

 To add this go into the settings of Ublock and go under "My filters" and you can copy the code from the TXT document into it

 Have a nice day and happen browseing you tube

+Also if you want me to add any extra filters into the repo just create a Issue and i will look into it